 Directors are entitled to receive appropriate professional development opportunities to develop and maintain the skills and knowledge needed to perform their role as Directors effectively.
+The Board will periodically review whether there is a need for existing directors to undertake professional development.
 When determining what is "appropriate" for the purpose of professional development, consideration must be given to the Company's charitable purpose.

-2.11 Advice, share trading and performance
+2.10 Advice, share trading and performance